sandal-tan/breadboard/README.md

 $ pip install .
 ```

-Once your device is [configured][#Configuration] with a `device.json`, you can install the firmware and configuration
+Once your device is [configured](#configuration) with a `device.json`, you can install the firmware and configuration
 onto your device with:

 ```bash